netdata/netdata/aclk/README.md

 # Agent-cloud link (ACLK)

 The agent-cloud link (ACLK) is the mechanism responsible for connecting a Netdata agent to Netdata Cloud.
-The ACLK uses [MQTT](https://en.wikipedia.org/wiki/MQTT) over secure websockets to create, persist, and encrpyt the connect from end-to-end, and enable the features found in Netdata Cloud.
+The ACLK uses [MQTT](https://en.wikipedia.org/wiki/MQTT) over secure websockets to create, persist, and encrypt the connect from end-to-end, and enable the features found in Netdata Cloud.

 The ACLK is a vital component of the entirely redesigned and re-architected Netdata Cloud.

-## What data is sent through the ACLK?

 _No data is exchanged with Netdata Cloud until you claim a node._ By claiming a node, you opt-in to sending data from your agent to Netdata Cloud via the ACLK.

-Three types of data are sent across the ACLK:

--   Configuration: Details available via an agent's [API's `info` payload](https://registry.my-netdata.io/swagger/#/default/get_info) at `/api/v1/info`.
--   Alarms: States and trigger events.
--   Metrics: Information from the agent's API are redirected to a user's browser via the ACLK.
-However, this information is only sent via the ACLK after a user explictly requests this information via the Netdata Cloud UI.

 ## Claim nodes with the ACLK

-In order to use the ACLK to add a node to Netdata Cloud, you must **claim** the node.
+To use the ACLK to add a node to Netdata Cloud, you must **claim** the node.

 Claiming nodes is a security feature.
-Through the process of claiming, you demonstate in a few ways that you have administrative access to that node and the configuration settings for its Netdata agent.
-By logging into the node, you prove you have access, and by running the `netdata-cloud.sh` script, you prove you have write access and thus administrative privileges.
+Through the process of claiming, you demonstrate in a few ways that you have administrative access to that node and the configuration settings for its Netdata agent.
+By logging into the node, you prove you have access, and by running the `netdata-cloud.sh` script, you prove you have write access and administrative privileges.

 The claiming process ensures the ACLK will never be used by a third party to add your node, and thus view your metrics, via their Netdata Cloud account.